tgrant7/monarch-ABM/README.md

 # monarch-ABM
-Code for the model described in Grant et al. (in review).
+Code for the model described in Grant et al. (2018).
 A spatially-explicit landscape-scale agent-based model of monarch butterfly movement and egg-laying implemented in Java in Repast Simphony 2.5.

 For those unfamiliar with Eclipse and Repast Simphony, here is one way to get the model running: